 Shirley Louise (Tomes) Howard - October 28, 1930 – May 10, 2020

-To plant a memorial tree in honor of Shirley Louise Howard (Tomes), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Shirley Louise Howard (Tomes), please visit our Heartfelt Sympathies Store.

 Shirley Howard, in her 90th year, died peacefully at home in Bayfield Manor residence at 3am (the Hour of Mercy in Catholic prayer tradition,) on Sunday, May 10th - Mother’s Day, within the one month period when her husband, 4 children, and several grand, and great grand, children were born.
 Following her husband, Jack Alexander Howard, (1926- 1985) Shirley passed into the nearer presence of God in the company of three of her children who were graciously allowed to sit with her, one at a time, during this time of social distancing, as she labored through her final week of life.
 Shirley is survived by 7 great grandchildren, 6 grandchildren and her own four children – Susan (Doug) Gander of Westport, Beverly (Jushua) Illauq of Kemptville, Charles Howard of West Palm Beach, Florida, and Father Will Howard of Westport.